replicatedhq/kots.io/content/kotsadm/installing/installing-embedded-cluster.md

 ## Joining Nodes

-Visit the `/cluster/manage` page in the Kotsadm web console to generate scripts for joining additional worker and master nodes.
+Visit the `/cluster/manage` page in the Kotsadm web console to generate scripts for joining additional secondary and primary nodes.

 For airgapped installations, the airgap bundle must also be downloaded and extracted on the remote node prior to running the join script.